eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ## Example connection with mapping conditions

-The following example connection defines `conditions` for the ConnectionStatus mapping engine.<br/>
+The following example connection defines `incomingConditions` and `outgoingConditions`for the ConnectionStatus mapping engine.<br/>
+ Optional incomingConditions are validated before the mapping of inbound messages.<br/> Optional outgoingConditions are validated before the mapping of outbound messages.<br/>
- Optional conditions are validated before the mapping.<br/> Conditional Mapping can be achieved by using [function expressions](basic-placeholder.html#function-expressions).
+ Conditional Mapping can be achieved by using [function expressions](basic-placeholder.html#function-expressions).
- When multiple conditions are defined for one `mappingEngine`, all have to equal true for the mapping to be executed.
+ When multiple incoming or outgoing conditions are set for one `mappingEngine`, all have to equal true for the mapping to be executed.

 ```json
 {